vmware-tanzu/tanzu-cli/docs/dev/README.md

 ### Default Directory Locations

-The names of the directories for the plugins, catalog cache and local plugin discovery (`<XDG_DATA_HOME>/_tanzu-cli, $HOME/.cache/_tanzu,$HOME/.config/_tanzu-plugins`) are all directories prefixed with '_' for now, so as not to conflict with their nonprefixed counterparts.
+The names of the directories for the plugins, catalog cache, and local plugin discovery (`<XDG_DATA_HOME>/_tanzu-cli, $HOME/.cache/_tanzu,$HOME/.config/_tanzu-plugins`) are all directories prefixed with '_' for now, so as not to conflict with their nonprefixed counterparts.